Alright, let’s talk deodorant.

 While Lume is a pricier option, we love its dual purpose.
 In addition to working as your daily underarm deodorant, it can also help you manage odor all over.
 If you’re running straight from the office to the gym, or perhaps from the gym to dinner with friends, you’re going to need odor protection everywhere, and Lume’s sensitive skin friendly formula has that to offer.
 Plus, it can be an excellent companion to treatments for vaginal infections (just make sure to check with your doctor first).
 It’s our top pick as a healthier alternative to keep you smelling fresh ALL OVER.

-Kopari: What does Kopari deodorant have to offer?
+Review of Kopari: What does Kopari deodorant have to offer?

 Kopari sells a wide range of personal care products, including natural deodorant.
 They claim that each one of their products starts with all-organic, sustainably-sourced coconut oil from small family farms in the Philippines.
 With pure coconut oil in every product, Kopari caught out attention and now has us hooked.